Graduate Course Catalog 2013-2014

 1. Proficiency in applying knowledge and skills in core and advanced information technologies to help organizations achieve their goals.

-2. Proficiency in identifying, analyzing, and meeting the IT needs of users, whether they are end users of information systems, managers of enterprise applications, developers of IT solutions, or customers of IT-reliant work systems.
+2. Proficiency in identifying, analyzing, and making plans to meet the IT needs of a large spectrum of users, from end users of information systems to managers of enterprise applications and developers of IT solutions.

 3. Proficiency in developing, applying, integrating, administering, and evaluating IT systems and services.